Your Pet Emergency Questions Answered

 - Straining or unable to urinate (especially in male cats)

-- Acting disoriented, bumping into things
+- Disorientation, bumping into objects

-- Excessive panting
+- Excessive panting or increased heart rate

-- Staggering, acting dizzy
+- Staggering, dizziness, weakness

 - High rectal temperature

-- Bright red tongue
+- Bright red tongue or red/pale gums

-- Vomiting, sometimes with blood
+- Vomiting or diarrhea, sometimes with blood